hande-qmc/hande/documentation/developers_guide/developers_guide.rst

 #.
 Ensure the test suite passes with the master on your system.
 #.
 Now checkout the branch you're working on where you'd like to add the test.
 #.
+Rebuild HANDE so that the HANDE binary prints out the SHA1 hash of the current
+    commit.
+Make sure that there are no uncommitted changes to the source directory so that the benchmarks can be reproduced at a later date using the same binary.
+#.
 Inside test_suite create a new directory with a sensible name describing your test
     and change to it.
 #.
 Place the input files for your test in the directory.
 You can have multiple input